vinay-hebb/RAG/README.md

 # Illustration of Retrieval-Augmented Generation (RAG) with reranker

-This repo illustrates how RAG can be used and how reranker improves metrics.
+This repo compares traditional RAG, traditional RAG+reranker, Agentic RAG for simple dataset to gain better insights.
 It can ingest some `.txt`/`.md` files, index with FAISS, and query with OpenAI or Ollama.

 ## Evaluation results
 - Current sample run (`squad` split `train[:2000]`, 800 examples, `all-MiniLM-L6-v2` embeddings):